AleksanderNekr/ChessTourManager/README.md

 # ChessTourManager

-A project of implementing chess-drawing system using client-server architecture and vertical architecture.
+A project of implementing chess-drawing system using client-server and layered architecture.
 Using:
 - C# 10
 - WPF